If you want to increase your conversions, what landing page best practices should you follow?

 This is a powerful and underutilized tactic in landing pages.
 By “mirroring” your target customers, you can make your landing page more appealing.

-One way to do that is by mirroring your audience in your images.
+One way to do that is by mirroring your target audience in your landing page images.
 If you’re selling to single 18-30-year-olds, don’t use pictures of middle-aged couples in your landing pages.

 Similarly, mirror your audience’s writing style.
 Don’t use slang and memes when selling to 50-year olds.